Moreholidays December Noodle Ring Day

 Is Letter Writing Day a National Day?

-We did not find the origin or the creator of this special day.
+Despite our extensive research efforts, we have not yet found the origin or the creator of this special day.
 When it came time to document this special day, the creator probably had writer’s cramps.
 So, he or she could not help us to determine if this should be called a national day.

 There is some reference to this as National Letter Writing Day.
 However, the references are fairly recent.
 When we originally researched this day in the early 2000s, the word “National” was not in the title.
 We do not know who inadvertently added the word “national”.
 Also, we found no congressional records or presidential proclamations.